 Leveraging technology within service delivery is one of the emphasized roles of a local board under WIOA.
-Finding effective ways to incorporate technology through self-service options will allow CSCLM to serve more customers and reach new populations who may not be likely to enter a CSCLM career center, such as youth or professional jobseekers.
-Providing more self- service options also allows case managers to focus more attention on those jobseekers who need the most one-on-one assistance.
+Finding effective ways to incorporate technology through self-service options will allow CSCLM to serve more customers and reach new populations who may not be likely to enter a CSCLM career center, such as youth or professional candidates.
+Providing more self- service options also allows case managers to focus more attention on those candidates who need the most one-on-one assistance.

 CSCLM already has a solid foundation for collaboration with partners, such as vocational rehabilitation.
-These partnerships should be leveraged and expanded, making closer connections with programs like Adult Education and Vocational Rehabilitation to find more efficiency in serving common customers or coordinating overlapping services.
+These partnerships continue to be leveraged and expanded, making closer connections with programs like Adult Education and Vocational Rehabilitation to find more efficiency in serving common customers or coordinating overlapping services.
 This could mean more integration of staff, or finding efficiencies within certain programs.
 More collaboration and eliminating duplicity will allow for an increase in both the number served and the kinds of programs offered.

-The Board and CSCLM staff wants to make sure the community knows that they provide services for the full range of jobseekers and businesses, including services geared toward highly-skilled, highly-educated individuals and positions.
-To make sure this is apparent within the community; specific services for this category of jobseeker should be created and marketed to both businesses and participants, addressing both the supply and demand side of the talent equation.
+The Board and CSCLM staff wants to make sure the community knows that they provide services for a full range of candidates and businesses, including services geared toward highly-skilled, highly-educated individuals and positions.
+To make sure this is apparent within the community; specific services for this category of candidate are being created and marketed to both businesses and participants, addressing both the supply and demand side of the talent equation.
+Specialized Business Services staff members focus on professional talent acquisition and marketing.
+We are currently in the process of developing additional resources that will provide expanded talent sourcing from across the nation to assist in the procurement of needed talent.
+This candidate sourcing will be available to all businesses in our area through cutting edge technology supplied by AkkenCloud.

 In Partnership with the College of Central Florida a Professional Placement Career Center has been developed on the College Campus.
-This partnership will be expanding in the Spring of 2016, when the center will be moved to a larger area, branding will be conducted that will better attract professional talent and professional jobs.
-This Career Center serves the region and is open to all professional job seekers and employers.
+This partnership has expanded since the summer of 2016, when the center was moved to a larger area, branding will be conducted that will better attract professional talent and professional jobs.
+This career center serves the region and is open to all professional candidates and houses our specialized Business Services staff.